PRIMARY SCHOOL (VOLKSSCHULE)

 Children who have not yet reached compulsory school age, but whose sixth birthday falls before 1 March of the subsequent calendar year, may be admitted to Year 1 prematurely, on condition that they are ready for school and possess the social competence required in order to attend school.
 The parents or guardians of the child must submit a written request to the head teacher of the primary school, within the applicable deadline for registration.

 Educational advice regarding a child's progression to the next stage of education

 In the first semester of Year 4, parents and guardians are informed of and are given an opportunity to discuss the recommended educational progression route of their children (at a parents' evening, for example).

 Special Needs Education and Integrated Education

 For children who, as a result of physical or mental disabilities, are unable to take part in mainstream primary education without special assistance, there is the option to be taught in integrated classes that form part of the primary school itself.
-In the case of integrated classes that form part of the primary school itself, approximately 21 children are taught by one member of the teaching staff who has completed a conventional teacher-training course and another teacher who has been trained in the teaching of children with special needs.
+In the case of integrated classes that form part of the primary school itself, a reduced number of children is taught by one member of the teaching staff who has completed a conventional teacher-training course and another teacher who has been trained in the teaching of children with special needs.
 Depending on the type of disability of each child, the curriculum can be adapted in line with his/her educational capacity.
 As a result of being taught together with non-disabled children, children with disabilities will benefit from the social opportunities that this provides.
 The non-disabled children will also benefit, since they will gain new social experiences.